谷歌浏览器插件

 摘要

-Abstract The variability of stratospheric water vapor (SWV) plays a crucial role in stratospheric chemistry and the Earth's energy budget, strongly influenced by sea surface temperature (SST).
-In this study, we systematically investigate the response of low stratospheric water vapor (LSWV) to regional sea surface temperature changes using idealized SST patch experiments within a climate model.
+The variability of stratospheric water vapor (SWV) plays a crucial role in stratospheric chemistry and Earth ' s energy budget, strongly in fl uenced by sea surface temperature (SST).
+In this study, we systematically investigate the response of lower-SWV (LSWV) to regional sea surface temperature changes using idealized SST patch experiments within a climate model.
 The results indicate that LSWV is most sensitive to tropical sea surface temperature, with the strongest response occurring in late autumn and early winter.
-Warming of the tropical Indian Ocean and western Pacific leads to stratospheric drying, while warming of the tropical Atlantic and eastern Pacific results in stratospheric moistening.
-The drying impact on LSWV due to warming in the western Pacific Ocean exceeds the wet effect in the Eastern Pacific Ocean by approximately 60%.
-The variations in tropical SST influence LSWV by modulating the temperature at the tropical tropopause layer especially over the Indo-Pacific Warm Pool through Matsuno-Gill responses.
+Warming of the tropical Indian Ocean and western Paci fi c (WP) leads to stratospheric drying, while warming of the tropical Atlantic (TA) and eastern Paci fi c results in stratospheric moistening.
+The drying impact on LSWV due to warming in the western Paci fi c Ocean exceeds the wet effect in the eastern Paci fi c Ocean by approximately 60%.
+The variations in tropical SST in fl uence LSWV by modulating the temperature at the tropical tropopause layer, especially over the Indo-Paci fi c warm pool through Matsuno - Gill responses.
 Furthermore, the response of LSWV to tropical SST changes exhibits nonnegligible nonlinearity, which indicates the importance of nonlinearity in determining the LSWV response to global surface warming.
+SIGNIFICANCE STATEMENT: In this study, we explore how changes in the temperature of the ocean ' s surface can affect the amount of water vapor in the stratosphere, a layer of Earth ' s atmosphere.
+Understanding this relationship is important because water vapor in the stratosphere can in fl uence both our climate and the chemistry of the atmosphere.
+Using a climate model, we found that water vapor in the lower stratosphere is especially responsive to temperature changes in tropical ocean regions.
+Speci fi cally, when the Indian Ocean and the western Paci fi c get warmer, the stratosphere tends to get drier.
+On the other hand, warming in the Atlantic and eastern Paci fi c leads to more moisture in the stratosphere.
+The way these changes add up is complex and not simply a sum of individual parts, especially in tropical warm pool regions.
+Our fi ndings have implications for how we understand and predict the impacts of climate change on stratospheric water vapor.

 更多